Orang Asli: Terminology

 Prior to the official use of the term "Orang Asli" beginning in the early 1960s, the common terms for the indigenous population of Peninsular Malaysia varied.
 Thomas John Newbold recorded that "Malays" of Rembau in present-day Negeri Sembilan had given their local forest-dwelling hunter-gathering population the contemporary name of orang benua (اورڠ بنوا) meaning "people of the soil or country".
 Towards the end of British colonial rule on the Malay Peninsula, there were attempts to classify these disparate groups.
 Residents of the southern regions often called them Jakun, and those in the northern regions called them Sakai.
 Later on, all indigenous groups became known as Sakai, meaning Aborigines.
 The term "aborigines", as an official name, appeared in the English version of the Constitution of British Malaya and the laws of the country.
 Past colonial rule by European and Islamic powers gave both the Malay word Sakai and the English term Aborigines pejorative connotations, hinting at the supposed backwardness and primitivism of these people.
 During the Malayan Emergency in the 1950s Communist rebels, seeking the support of the indigenous tribes, began referring to them as Orang Asal, meaning "native people": the adjective asal itself from أصل "origin".
 The Communists won their support, and the government, seeking to do the same, began adopting the same terminology.
 Thus, the new, slightly modified term "Orang Asli", carrying the same sense of "original people", was born.
 The term was officially used in English, where it is identical in both the singular and the plural.
 Despite its origin as an exonym, the term was adopted by indigenous peoples themselves.

 Ethnogenesis

-The Orang Asli makes up one of 95 subgroups of indigenous people of Malaysia, the Orang Asal, each with their own distinct language and culture.
+The Orang Asli make up one of 95 subgroups of indigenous people of Malaysia, the Orang Asal, each with their own distinct language and culture.
 The British colonial government classified the indigenous population of the Malay Peninsula on physiological and cultural-economic grounds upon which the Aboriginal Department (responsible for dealing with Orang Asli issues since the British Malaya government) developed their own classification of indigenous tribes based on their physical characteristics, linguistic kinship, cultural practices and geographical settlement.
 This divides Orang Asli into three main categories, with six ethnic subgroups each (totaling 18 ethnic subgroups).